SirHoppington/ci-cd-net/README.md

 Nornir CI/CD Pipeline workflow:

-1. Engineer clones main repo and creates feature branch forr the "changes" to be made -likely the reference of a change control.
+1. Engineer clones main repo and creates feature branch for the "changes" to be made -likely the reference of a change control.

 2. Engineer modifies configuration in "/crq_changes" and pushes to the feature branch.